mohamedelareeg/DocumentClassificationZonalOcr/README.md

 ### OCR (Optical Character Recognition)
 - **OpenCV Integration:** Utilizes OpenCV for image processing and assisting in the OCR process.
-- **Multiple OCR Engines:** Supports integration with multiple OCR engines for extracting text from documents.
 - **Field Mapping:** Extracted text is assigned to the corresponding indexing fields based on predefined mappings.

 ## Technologies Used